-Supplements for cats are fairly common place these days, and you will hear plenty of manufacturers say they are crucial for your pet to achieve optimum health.
-Is this really true however?
-Does a well fed and looked after cat suffer from not receiving added supplements?
+Supplements for cats are fairly commonplace these days, and you will hear plenty of manufacturers say they are crucial for your pet to achieve optimum health.
+Is this really true, however?
+Does a well-fed and looked-after cat suffer from not receiving added supplements?

-The answer is not generally.
+The answer is not general.
 The truth of the matter is that so long as a cat is receiving a nutritionally balanced diet, there is no need for supplements at any stage of its life.
-The secret of ensuring your cat is receiving all the nutrients and vitamins it needs is to purchase a good quality cat food.
+The secret of ensuring your cat is receiving all the nutrients and vitamins it needs is to purchase good quality cat food.
 These days that is not difficult to do as there are many to choose from that contain the tried and tested formulas for ensuring optimum health.